jeank9/cse15l-lab-reports/labs/lab-report-1-week-2.md

     - `~/Documents` can be whatever directory you want to copy to

 NOTE: When pushing/pulling from either computer, remember that *linux directories use `/`, while Windows directories use `\`*

+... **Wait a second.**

+"Pushing" a file from my laptop to ieng6 makes it automatically show up on the lab computer.
+WTF
+- What does this mean?

+The lab computer **is ieng6-202.**

+- You don't need to "push" from the lab computer to update changes.
+- You don't need to "pull" from ieng6 to the lab computer.

+## Updated process:

+"Pushing" (from laptop):
+-  `scp -r .\FolderName username@ieng6.ucsd.edu:~`
+    - the  `.\FolderName` is the directory you're copying from

+Work as needed on lab computer.
+After working, "pull" the final files (from laptop):
+- `scp -r jlk004@ieng6.ucsd.edu:.\Midterm .`